Willful Online Wills review

 - Store original copies in a safe place and register your will with the Canada Will Registry if this is included as part of your plan or pay an additional fee for this service.

 You can easily apply from the comfort of your home to get a legally-binding will in many Canadian provinces.
-You can also use this service to get a power of attorney or a living will if you opt for a premium or bundle plan.
+You can also use this service to get a power of attorney or a living will if you opt for a Premium or Family plan.
 Just be aware that you’ll have to print your documents yourself and sign them along with two witnesses in order to make sure they’re valid.